The Environment and Climate Change Law Review: Colombia

-For any project or operation that implies the use of, or the impact of the water controlled in Decree 1076 of 2015, different types of permit can be issued.
+For any project or operation that implies the use of or the impact of water controlled in Decree 1076 of 2015, different types of permit can be issued.
 These include water concessions and permits to discharge wastewater, among others.
-Concessions grant the right to use water whereas discharge permits grant the right to dispose of water from rivers and spring wells for up to five years.
-Besides, the building and operation of hydraulic work for protecting and conserving lands or riverbeds, riverbanks, streams and other water bodies are subject to special permits for the use of a riverbed.
+Concessions grant the right to use water, whereas discharge permits grant the right to dispose of water from rivers and spring wells for up to five years.
+In addition, the building and operation of hydraulic works for protecting and conserving lands or riverbeds, riverbanks, streams and other water bodies are subject to special permits for the use of a riverbed.

-The Colombian legal system contains several regulatory provisions that lay down obligations, liabilities, responsibilities and, in general, a range of conditions for this form of substance to be used, treated and disposed of.
+The Colombian legal system contains several regulatory provisions that lay down obligations, liabilities, responsibilities and, in general, a range of conditions for these forms of substances to be used, treated and disposed of.
 These administrative laws are distributed in terms of different specialties and hierarchies.
-Rules on this subject can thus be included in the Colombian Constitution of 1991, the rules, regulations, and other administrative acts issued by administrative authorities, which deal with chemical substances in their sphere of competence, regardless of their speciality.
+Rules on this subject can thus be included in the Colombian Constitution of 1991, and the rules, regulations and other administrative acts issued by administrative authorities, which deal with chemical substances in their sphere of competence, regardless of their speciality.

 Nevertheless, the main purpose of Colombian legislation is to protect rights that can be legally violated by improper handling of chemical substances, thus increasing the risk factors associated with their use, handling and disposal.
-Among the most important regulations at the national level, we find the Constitution, Law 23 of 1973, Decree 2811 of 1974, Law 9 of 1979, Law 99 of 1993, Law 100 of 1993, Law 101 of 1993 and Law 170 of 1994.
+Among the most important regulations at the national level are the Constitution, Law 23 of 1973, Decree 2811 of 1974, Law 9 of 1979, Law 99 of 1993, Law 100 of 1993, Law 101 of 1993 and Law 170 of 1994.

 iv Solid and hazardous waste